Why do golf balls have dimples?

 How Are The Dimples On A Golf Ball Made?

 The development of dimples started with people hand carving them before the introduction of the golf ball mould.
-This removed the extra step of adding dimples and the next leap in dimple tech adds this step back in with the addition of laser etching.
+This removed the extra step of adding dimples and the next leap in dimple tech adds this step back in with laser etching.
 For aesthetic purposes, many companies also adopted printing on the dimpled balls, which also helped golfers determine which ball belonged to them.

 Hand-Carved Early Dimples: